First meeting with attorney: prior to giving advice a bankruptcy attorney needs facts.

 Tuck all bills in a folder.
 Many people don’t even like looking at bills.
 That’s OK.
 Put them in a folder or large envelope and let the attorney do the rest.

 Get copies of the last two years’ income tax returns including all attachments, whether W-2s, 1099s or other.

 Gather all pay stubs for the last six months.
-If you have direct deposit, the itemizations of income and deductions are called payment advices under bankruptcy law.
+If you have a direct deposit, the itemizations of income and deductions are called payment advice under bankruptcy law.

 Assets Considered at First Meeting With Attorney